 Cornell University’s researchers and scholars consistently translate discovery into a meaningful and measurable impact that is changing the world for the better.
-The Vice Provost of Research and the Office of Sponsored Programs and Research Development (OSP) are committed to helping Cornell faculty members receive the formal recognition they have earned.
+The Vice President for Research and Innovation and the Office of Sponsored Programs and Research Development (OSP) are committed to helping Cornell faculty members receive the formal recognition they have earned.

 The following is a list of some of the most prestigious national and international awards for which our faculty may be nominated.

 - For Cornell’s highest priority awards, OSP will support the nomination process by assisting the nominator and faculty nominee in assembling the required materials.

 - For all other awards, OSP will regularly share information about upcoming nomination deadlines and internal limited nomination competitions.